Monica Khonado

-Monica Fransisca Antoinette Khonado ([Khon'âd'ō]; born December 31, 1996) is an Indonesian goodwill ambassador for the Ministry of Environment and Forestry of Indonesia, TV Presenter, TV commercial model and a beauty pageant titleholder who was crowned as Miss Earth Indonesia 2021, She represented Indonesia at the Miss Earth 2021 pageant.
+Monica Fransisca Antoinette Khonado ([Khon'âd'ō]; born December 31, 1996) is an Indonesian goodwill ambassador for the Ministry of Environment and Forestry of Indonesia, tv host, TV commercial model and beauty pageant titleholder who was crowned as Miss Earth Indonesia 2021, She represented Indonesia at the Miss Earth 2021 pageant.
 She is the first ever Indonesian and Minahasan to be placed as a finalist in Miss Earth history, ending a 16-year drought for Indonesia since joining Miss Earth in 2005.

 Early life and education

-Khonado was born and raised in Manado, North Sulawesi to a Minahasan-Dutch parents.
-She is a young beauty-entrepreneur who is also work with her own Non-governmental organization called ”Sekolah Alkitab Batu”, an Environmental Ambassador Organization and Environmentalist in Indonesia, where she managed to bring students in the rural area across Indonesian islands to understand the concern of education, faith and make the best use of everything in the environment.
+Khonado was born and raised in Manado, North Sulawesi to a Minahasan-Chinese-Dutch parents.
+She is a young beauty-entrepreneur who has also worked with her own Non-governmental organization called ”Sekolah Alkitab Batu”, an Environmental Ambassador Organization and Environmentalist in Indonesia, where she managed to bring students in the rural area across Indonesian islands to understand the concern of education, faith and make the best use of everything in the environment.
 She has also been working as a volunteer towards promotion of eco-friendly management for Ministry of Environment and Forestry of Indonesia, where she was chosen as a goodwill ambassador.

-Khonado begin her career at the early age as a Commercial Model and Model.
+Khonado began her career at an early age as a Commercial Model and Model.
 She was graduated from Manado International School and holds a degree in Civil Engineering from the Sam Ratulangi University in Manado, North Sulawesi - Indonesia, graduated with Latin honours (summa cum laude), and now continuing her magister degree.
-After completing her education, Khonado began working as a full-time professional TV presenter on TVRI and moved to Jakarta since then.
+After completing her education, Khonado began working as a full-time professional TV presenter on TVRI and moved to Jakarta since then until she moved to CNN Indonesia in 2023.